Chadwick Boseman Dead at 43: Celebs Honor 'Black Panther' Star

-Chadwick Boseman Dead at 43: Sterling K. Brown, Kerry Washington & More Celebs Pay Tribute to Actor
+Chadwick Boseman Dead at 43: Sterling K. Brown, Oprah Winfrey and More Celebs Pay Tribute to Actor

+Celebrities and fans alike are paying tribute to Chadwick Boseman after it was revealed on Friday that the acclaimed actor died after a battle with colon cancer.
+He was 43.

-Chadwick Bosemandied after a battle with cancer on Friday at the age of 43.
-The Black Panther star was diagnosed with colon cancer four years ago and died at his home in the Los Angeles area with his wife and family by his side, per a statement on his Instagram.
+The Black Panther star was diagnosed with colon cancer four years ago but never publicly spoke about his illness.
+He died at his home in the Los Angeles area with his wife and family by his side, per a statement on his Instagram.

 Kerry Washington wrote: "A warrior of light til the very end.
 A true king.
 I am without words.
 May he rise in power."